At Calvin, you'll think deeply, learn proactively, and jumpstart your college career.

 Start early.
 Start with Calvin.
 We are excited to see you here!

-To be admitted as a dually enrolled high school student at Calvin, please complete the following steps EACH SEMESTER:
+To be admitted as a dually enrolled high school student at Calvin, please complete the following steps each semester:

 Because dually enrolled students may not join classes after they begin, all dual enrollment application files must be completed at least one week before the first day of classes.
 Incomplete application files will not be considered after the deadline has passed.
 The sooner a student completes their application file and is accepted, the greater the likelihood that they will be placed into their preferred course.
 Please view Calvin's Academic Calendar for course start dates.